WilliamScarbro/CS475Lab0/README.md

 * [Bash](https://ss64.com/bash/)

 ### Background:
 Fermat's Little Theorem (FLT) is an axiom in number theory.
-It states that for some prime p, a^(p-1) % p = 1.
+It states that for some prime p and for all integers a, a^(p-1) % p = 1.
 Conversely, when a number n is not prime there (usually) exists some witness w for which w^(n-1) % n /= 1.

 ### Task:
 Use the function *power_mod* as a primality test to identify the composite (not prime) numbers in the file *nums*.
 Do this without modifying the *FLT.c*, or by writting any additional C files.